mendersoftware/mender-docs/02.Overview/08.State-scripts/docs.md

 #### Application data migration

-Application data, like a user profile stored in an SQLite database, and a new column needs to be added before starting a new version of the application.
-This can be achieved by adding a state script to `ArtifactInstall_Leave` (which will run after writing the new rootfs, but before rebooting).
-This script then does the necessary migrations on the data partition before the client brings the new version of the application up.
+When migrating application data during an update, like a user profile stored in an SQLite database, or a user configured configuration file, state scripts is the preferred tool.
+An `ArtifactInstall_Leave` (which will run after writing the new rootfs, but before rebooting) can do the necessary migrations on the data partition before the client brings the new version of the application up.

 ![Application data migration state scripts](mender-state-machine-data-migration.png)